Steps for Setting Up a Workshop

 - The workshop happens!

 The organizer is responsible for space, parking, photocopying, refreshments, registration, sound systems for larger groups, and other logistics.
+For a program two hours or more away from an existing Center of office, there will be an extra expense for travel.
 We’ll answer your questions every step of the way!

-If you would like to learn more about options and logistics in order to organize a workshop tailored for your own group’s needs, please email our Private Workshop Coordinator, Ellen Frankel or phone her at 1 (510) 682-6928.
+If you would like to learn more about options and logistics in order to organize a workshop tailored for your own group’s needs in California, please email our Private Workshop Coordinator, Ellen Frankel or phone her at 1 (510) 682-6928.

 These are some of our most popular workshops.
 We can help you tailor a workshop to meet your needs.
 You can also click the links below to go straight to that workshop description.